apfaudio/tiliqua/gateware/docs/hardware_changes.rst

     - Add 33R series resistors on all expansion header pins.
     - Add more ESD protection to USB1/USB2 pins.
     - Pinswaps: see ``tiliqua_platform.py`` in the main repository.
+    - ECOs: Added 909R resistor in parallel with C34 to prevent backward leakage current across U9.
+All production units have this ECO applied.

 Tiliqua R4
 ==========